 While gaming might be the central focus of this list, gamers do more than just play video games.
 And although other laptops on this list are high-quality gaming powerhouses, the HP Omen is built for versatility and this laptop delivers.

 The RTX 2080 8GB GPU (which is not a Max-Q design so no worries about being skimped on graphical ability) is at the top of the class.
-Arguably the best graphics card on the market, the Omen can easily bust 60 fps on stressful games like Shadow of the Tomb Raider.
+Arguably the best mobile graphics card on the market, the Omen can easily bust 60 fps on stressful games like Shadow of the Tomb Raider.
+The GPU makes it the best 17-inch gaming laptop based on performance alone.

 The Intel i7-9750H 6-core 2.6 GHz processor and 16GB of DDR4 2666Hz RAM combine for wicked-fast speeds.
 The memory is also upgradable with two accessible memory slots and has a storage capacity of 256GB PCIe NVMe SSD and 1TB HDD making this machine the perfect beast for any situation.
-Besides gaming, the Omen would work splendidly for video editing, 3D-modeling, or any heavy tasks at work.
+Besides gaming, the Omen would work splendidly as a mobile workstation for video editing, 3D modeling, or any heavy tasks.

 The I/O ports are fairly typical: there’s an audio jack, 3 x USB 3.1 type A, 1 x USB 3.1 Type-C, Ethernet, HDMI, a Mini-DisplayPort, and a media card reader.